201926180/lectures2021/README.md

 Passcode: 904548
    * Use [LSE Student Hub](https://studenthub.lse.ac.uk/) to book a 10-minute slot (48 hours in advance).

+* **Slack workspace**:
+   * Sign in to our [ST207 workspace on Slack](https://join.slack.com/t/st207-mt2021-qa/shared_invite/zt-wnu15rp1-1Kwbl9Fvd6NtLsTss45qPg).
+   * We have one channel for each seminar week.
+Please, send all your questions to the specific channel.
+   * Also, **help each other on finding solutions to the reported questions**.
+   * Please, **do not distributed this link**.

 * **Syllabus and Agenda**
    * Week 01: Introduction to databases.
    * Week 02: Conceptual data modelling and database design.